 Bakuchiol Is The Natural Alternative To Retinol, And It's Amazing

-It’s pretty much impossible to escape the hype around retinol right now.
-Though it’s been a dermatologist-fave since the 80s, the ingredient is super trendy right now, and brands are launching their own formulations at record pace.
-In the last few months, Drunk Elephant has gifted us their A-Passioni™ Retinol Cream, $74, Sunday Riley introduced their A+ High-Dose Retinol Serum, $85, and Pestle & Mortar hit shelves with their Superstar Retinoid Night Oil, $109.
+It’s pretty much impossible to escape the hype around retinol.
+Though it’s been a dermatologist-fave since the 80s, the ingredient is everywhere now, and brands are launching their own formulations at record pace.
+Drunk Elephant has gifted us their award-winning A-Passioni™ Retinol Cream, $74, Sunday Riley introduced their A+ High-Dose Retinol Serum, $85, and Pestle & Mortar hit shelves with their Superstar Retinoid Night Oil, $104.

 Here’s the thing… Retinol has been scientifically proven to work repeatedly, but it does come with a couple of drawbacks.